doughertylia-beep/thesis/README.md

-# Presidential Rhetoric & U.S. Imperialism: Creating an Obscuration Index
+# The Obscuration Index: Presidential Rhetoric & U.S. Imperialism

 This repository contains a key portion of the thesis:
 **"From Rhetoric to Reality: U.S. Imperialist Violence, Presidential Rhetoric, and the Military-Industrial Complex"**